epvuc/usb-tty/README.md

-To work with my board, the default avr dfu bootloader has to be replaced with a different one that doesn't need HWB brought out, because i'm a dumbass.
+To work with my board, the default avr dfu bootloader has to be replaced with a different one that doesn't need HWB brought out.
+Fine on teensy.

 # erase chip and change lockbyte from 0x2c to 0x2f
 avrdude -p atmega32u2 -P /dev/ttyACM0 -c stk500v2 -e -U lock:w:0x2f:m